Lonicera sempervirens: Taxonomy

 Lonicera sempervirens was first described by Swedish botanist Carl Linnaeus in his treatise Species Plantarum in 1753.
 Varieties of L. sempervirens are Lonicera sempervirens L. var. hirsutula Rehder, Lonicera sempervirens L. var. minor Aiton, and Lonicera sempervirens L. var. sempervirens.
 Phenianthus sempervirens (L.) Raf is a synonym.
 Hybrids of the species include Lonicera × tellmanniana and Lonicera × heckrottii.

 Uses

 Lonicera sempervirens is often used as an alternative to the invasive Lonicera japonica across the east coast of North America.
 It is popular to grow in gardens or recreational areas as it is considered low maintenance.
 It is also used to attract hummingbirds and butterflies for pollinator gardens.
-It is also popular to plant for a flowering effect because of its attractive red color.
-The species is mainly used ornamentally on fences or lattices.
-The species can be propagated by either stem cutting or by seed.
-It has been used to treat asthma and bee stings in Native American traditions.
-There are few different cultivars including: 'Magnifica' which blooms later and is more floriferous, 'Sulphurea' with sulfur-yellow flowers, and 'Superba' - another floriferous selection with bright red flowers.
+The species is mainly used ornamentally on fences or lattices, and for the attractive red color of its flowers.
+It can be propagated by either stem cutting or by seed, and has been used to treat asthma and bee stings in Native American traditions.
+There are a few different cultivars including: 'Magnifica' which blooms later and is more floriferous, 'Sulphurea' with sulfur-yellow flowers, and 'Superba' - another floriferous selection with bright red flowers.